MENU

 art residency

-Thu 29 Jun 2023
+Fri 30 Jun 2023

 19:00

-The multimedia artist Serhat Köksal is a pioneer of the Turkish underground.
-He works at the intersection of visual arts and music, creating conceptual collages of sounds and images.
+Multimedia artist Serhat Köksal is a pioneer of the Turkish underground.
+He works at the intersection of visual arts and music, creating conceptual collages of sound and image.
 The name of his project 2/5 BZ dates back to 1991.
-Fascinated by the roots and contexts of Turkish culture, Köksal began with conceptual punk art, combining electronics with the Turkish string instrument saz.
-He referred to the Anatolian traditions of art critical of the authorities, to Sufism, dervishes and wandering artists, 60’s rock, Anatolian post-rock (Derdiyoklar) as well as exuberant Kurdish wedding music.
-Köksal’s ideological mentor was Aziz Nesin, a writer of satire, educator, social activist, the Turkish equivalent of Janusz Korczak – a man who spent most of his life in prisons, standing in opposition to the military junta and religious fundamentalists.
+Fascinated by the roots and contexts of the Turkish culture, Köksal began with conceptual punk art, combining electronics with the Turkish string instrument saz.
+He referred to the Anatolian traditions of art critical of the authorities, to Sufism, dervishes and wandering artists, 60’s rock, Anatolian post-rock as well as exuberant Kurdish wedding music.
+He has performed in Europe and the USA, in art galleries and squats.